Grants and Projects

 2019-2022

-This project seeks to better understand how or why 'the real thing' is important (or not) for supporting informal science learning via a systematic review of existing research and theoretical literature across science education and other disciplines (psychology, anthropology, tourism, etc.); the synthesis will inform best practices in ISE as well as point to gaps in knowledge that might need further research.
+The Authenticity Project seeks to better understand how or why 'the real thing' is important (or not) for supporting informal science learning via a systematic review of existing research and theoretical literature across science education and other disciplines (psychology, anthropology, tourism, etc.); the synthesis will inform best practices in ISE as well as point to gaps in knowledge that might need further research.
 (NSF AISL #1906889)

 Science Learning Center